sketchout/RWDF_L5_Start/README.md

 # RWDF_L5_Start final project

-This project is share on the forum.
+This project of responsive web design fundamentals for sharing on the forum.

 - update.css
     : added mainly